 Independent projects can now employ artists in parts of the world where a market may not have existed before, and they give new creators in established markets a fighting chance.

-The show found its funding opportunities through the crowdfunding website, indiegogo, raising enough money to produce six-episodes within two months.
+The show found its funding opportunities through the crowdfunding website, Indiegogo, and within two months, raised enough money to produce six episodes.
 Also through the internet, Trimarchi and his animation partner, Nik Castaneda, have assembled a team of up-and-coming animators, working hard to bring this passion project to life.
-The team includes U.K. and New Jersey based animators, Jack Bowlder, and Jamie Rodriguez, known for their animated shorts posted on Vimeo and YouTube; and Academy of Art University student, Natalie Butler, who does backgrounds on the show.
-Freelance artists, Wes Ennes and Odyssey contributor, Ahmad Alami, are also on the show, doing storyboards and character design.
+The team includes U.K., and New Jersey-based animators, Jack Bowlder, and Jamie Rodriguez — known for their animated shorts posted on Vimeo and YouTube; and Academy of Art University student, Natalie Butler, who does backgrounds on the show.
+Freelance artists, Wes Ennes, and Odyssey.com contributor, Ahmad Alami, are also on the show, doing storyboards and character design.

-I spoke with Trimarchi and voice actress Madeleine Morris, over email to get a first hand account of the show’s creative nature.
+I spoke with Trimarchi and voice actress Madeleine Morris over Skype and email to get a first-hand account of the show’s creative nature.

 MADELEINE MORRIS: The show has this sincerity and honesty to it.
 These are just young people with imaginations living their lives.
 The situations are universal.
 It’s so simple and charming!
 Less is more, and I think the setup is brilliant.
 Gary was adamant about communicating his vision for JC.
 While I was still in the audition process, we talked on the phone about who she is, where she is in life, how it affects her in the now, and her growth as the show progresses.
 The whole time I was thinking “I UNDERSTAND THIS, THIS WAS ME!!”